In this section

 Queensland Civil and Administrative Tribunal (QCAT) have information if you have suffered a financial loss because of the actions of motor dealers, auctioneers or their employees.
 From 1 September 2019, you may bring a claim for a defective motor vehicle up to the value of $100,000 before QCAT.

 Personal Property Security Register has information about registered security interests over personal property, including cars.

-Office of Fair Trading provides information about buying used and new cars, resolving disputes with motor vehicle repairers, REV searches before you buy a car, and handles complaints about motor dealers breaching their Code of Conduct.
+Office of Fair Trading has information about buying used and new cars, resolving disputes with motor vehicle repairers, and handles complaints about motor dealers breaching their Code of Conduct.